-4. Colloidal nanoscroll for biomedical applications
+4. Two-dimensional nanostructures for biomedical applications

-5. Nanostructured Magnetite Thin Films: an avenue for Spintronics
+5. Nanostructured magnetite thin films: an avenue for spintronics

-9. Coatings with hydrophobic and anti-icing properties
+9. Coatings and surfaces with hydrophobic and anti-icing properties

 11. Biomedical applications of ultrathin atomic layer deposited metal oxide films on polymeric materials